b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 Raychaudhuri was of the avowed and clear position that Sri Vasudeva-Krishna was a person nested in history around whom there had been much subsequent poetic embellishment and accretion.
 Raychaudhuri sought to clear the field with this watershed survey.
 I value the poetic accretion, but honour his point.

+* Raychaudhuri, Hemchandra (1975, 1920).
+'Materials for the Study of the Early History of the Vaishnava Sect'.
+(NB: This 1975 volume, is properly, an imprint of the first edition of 1920.
+It declares its status as the "\[s]econd edition", but it is technically an imprint of the first edition and contains Frontmatter intact and does not bear the "revised and enlarged" components of the 1936 second edition; revised and enlarged with additional and altered Frontmatter.).
+New Delhi, India: Oriental Books Reprint Corporation.
+Source: https://archive.org/details/dli.ernet.170061 (accessed: Wednesday, July 23, 2025)

+**Purport:**<br>
+...

 ### ROBINSON, F. ###

 * Robinson, Francis (2000).
 'Islam and Muslim History in South Asia'.
 New Delhi, India: Oxford University Press.
 ISBN 0195649672.